-EXPANSION SPACE:
+EXPANSION SPACE AND CONTRACTION OVERLAY:

-A minimum gap of 1/2" is required between the flooring and all vertical obstructions (walls, door jambs, pipes, staircases, posts, fixtures, built-ins, etc.).
+Allow 1/2" gap and 1/2" overlay between the flooring and all vertical obstructions (walls, door jams, pipes, staircases, posts, fixtures, built-ins, etc.) when installed as a "floating" floor.
+See examples below of 1/2" expansion gap and contraction overlay.

-If the room has electric baseboard heaters, leave a minimum of 1/2" between the surface of the flooring and the bottom of the heaters, allowing heat to circulate properly.
+If the room has electric baseboard heaters, leave a minimum of 3/4" between the surface of the flooring and the bottom of the heaters, allowing heat to circulate properly.

-NOTE: Gapping and buckling can develop if expansion space requirements are not followed.
+NOTE: Gapping and buckling can develop if expansion space and contraction overlay are not followed requirements are not followed.